LiskArchive/lisk-migrator/docs/migration.md

 ### Run Lisk Migrator

-The Lisk migrator v2.0.0 also allow users to download and start Lisk Core v4.x automatically after the migration.
-It can be done by passing the relavant flags.
+The Lisk Migrator v2 also allow users to download and start the Lisk Core v4.x automatically post migration.
+It can be done by passing the relevant flags.

 ```
 USAGE